Associate Professor, Director, Center for Idaho History and Politics

 - POLS 405: American Chief Executive

 Professor Justin Vaughn focuses his research and teaching on American political institutions, with an emphasis on executive politics.
-He currently serves co-director of the Center for Idaho History & Politics as well as a board member for the Pacific Northwest Political Science Association and the American Political Science Association’s Presidents & Executive Politics section.
-Dr. Vaughn earned his Ph.D. at Texas A&M University, and his BS and MS in Political Science at Illinois State University.
+He is the Director of the Center for Idaho History & Politics and Editor of The Blue Review, an online journal of popular scholarship.
+He currently serves on the executive council of the Pacific Northwest Political Science Association.
+Dr. Vaughn earned his Ph.D. in Political Science at Texas A&M University and his BS and MS in Political Science at Illinois State University.

 Dr. Vaughn’s Curriculum Vitae.